MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/security-baseline-improvement.md

 ### Changes in the current state

 At the start of this narrative, the application development teams were still working in a dev/test capacity, and the BI team was still in the experimental phase.
-IT operated two hosted infrastructure environments, referred to as Prod and DR.
+IT operated two hosted infrastructure environments, referred to as `Prod` and `DR`.

 Since then, some things have changed that will affect governance: